ByteBandits/Induction-CTF-2026/OSINT/Latitude of Solitude/writeup/readme.md

 Since this is an OSINT challenge and the image looks like it could be taken from Street View, we perform a reverse image search.

-If you are lucky, this leads to an online article mentioning the **northernmost places reached by** :contentReference[oaicite:0]{index=0} Street View, where the place name can be directly found.
+If you are lucky, this leads to an online article mentioning the **northernmost places reached by** Google Street View, where the place name can be directly found.

 ---

 ## Step 3 — Manual searching (alternative method)